• PROGRAM

 • Biotechnological tools

-We use biotechnological tools such as CRISPR/Cas gene editing or viral vectors for the expression and production of molecules of interest in plant matrices.
+We use biotechnological tools such as CRISP/Cas gene editing or viral vectors for the expression and production of molecules of interest in plant matrices.

 • Melon